raganwald/presentations/command-pattern.md

 ---

-Why do we care about first-class commands?
+> why do we care about commands?

-^ Placeholder for some overview talk

 ---